JuliaJohns/Jekyll/myblog/endpoints.md

     This is a result statement that talks about something....

-		* Insert note about step 2 here.
+		* Insert non-sequential note about step 1 here.
 		* Insert note about step 2 here.

 2. List step 2.